Podcast: Play in new window | Download

-If you give me a million dollars and a guaranteed 2% yield indefinitely I can guarantee that you won’t be broke after 20 years if you withdraw $50,000 per year from the account.
-That’s mathematical fact.
-And the guaranteed rate on most whole life contracts is 100% better than our 2% return (and we haven’t even started talking about dividends).
+If you give me a million dollars and a guaranteed 2% yield indefinitely, I can guarantee that you won’t be broke after 20 years if you withdraw $50,000 per year from the account.
+That’s a mathematical fact.
+And the guaranteed rate on most whole life contracts is better than our 2% return (and all of this ignores dividends).

 Life insurance works so well for income purposes because it’s so incredibly stable.
 I’ve commented that you won’t generally be excited about it, but you’ll be happy it’s around when the rain comes pouring down.

 Life insurance for income generation works, and it works well because we can eliminate so many other risks you have staring you in the face that you probably haven’t even considered.
 If you want to know more contact us, and if I don’t reply immediately, maybe it’s because the probability of my house burning down was a tad higher than I thought.

 4 thoughts on “Why Life Insurance Works so well for Retirement Income”

 Great article, I agree with you that a WL policy is a great product for retirement income, but I think this phrase is a little over the top,